About This Episode

 Samer Alatout 8:51

 So disclosure is really important, and this is what we are fighting for now.
-And then the other thing is divestment and divestment has been practiced often.
-So, for example, during the anti-apartheid movement, that was precisely what the students were asking for during the late 1970s and 1980s, the students asked that universities divest from businesses that enabled apartheid in South Africa.
+And then the other thing is divestment, which has been practiced often.
+During the anti-apartheid movement, that was precisely what the students were asking for during the late 1970s and 1980s — for universities to divest from businesses that enabled apartheid in South Africa.

-And like I said before, all of these companies that I mentioned are enabling Israeli occupation, genocide, displacement of Palestinians, etc, and the assumption that we cannot know if the university is investing in them and whether it’s profiting out of death and war is important.
+And like I said before, all of these companies I mentioned are enabling Israeli occupation, genocide, and the displacement of Palestinians.
+And the assumption that we cannot know whether the university is investing in them and profiting out of death and war is important to challenge.

-And so the anti-apartheid movement succeeded in the end in forcing the universities to divest, but also it succeeded even in a larger scheme of things, which means that businesses started to divest from South Africa and other private companies started to do that, not only the public.
+And so the anti-apartheid movement succeeded in the end in forcing the universities to divest, but it also succeeded in a larger scheme of things — businesses started to divest from South Africa and other private companies started to do that, not only the public ones.

 Yara Hawari 10:35